Arnavvats287/AutoStream_social-to-Lead-Agentic-Workflow/README.md

 agent maintains a shared state object containing:

 * Conversation messages
-* Detected intent of the user
+* detected intent of the user
 * User name
 * User email
 * User platform

 if a user shows high intent (eg: wants to buy a plan), the agent **locks into lead capture mode**.
 During this:

-* Intent is not re-detected
+* intent isnt redetected
 * user inputs are directly stored in the state
 * The flow keeps continuing until all essential data is collected.